spacely/AuthStarter/README.md

 ### Railway (Recommended)

 1. Click the Railway deploy button above
-2. Connect your GitHub repository
-3. Set environment variables in Railway dashboard
+2. The template will automatically:
+   - Create PostgreSQL database service with persistent volume
+   - Deploy the AuthStarter API service
+   - Auto-generate JWT_SECRET and POSTGRES_PASSWORD
+   - Configure DATABASE_URL connection between services
+3. You only need to provide:
+   - **RESEND_API_KEY**: Your Resend API key
+   - **FRONTEND_BASE_URL**: Your frontend URL (optional, defaults to localhost:3000)
-4. Deploy automatically on push
+4. Both services deploy automatically on push to main

 ### Manual Deployment